 Due to their rigid and well-defined structure CPABs are conformationally constrained.
 Hence Complix scientists can use computer modeling to predict how they will bind to their target.
 This means they can create high-affinity CPABs with great precision and high probability of success using rational in silico design.
 Such an approach is not possible with current biologics such as antibodies.

 Complix can rapidly and reliably generate high-affinity/high-specificity CPABs in less than 12 months.

 CPABs have been purposely designed to be of low immunogenic potential.
 This low immunogenic potential has been confirmed in preclinical studies.

 Great stability in the body

-CPAB half-life is extended through the incorporation of an albumin binding domain, an established method in the clinic, leading to extended presence in the circulation.
-Moreover, the packed helical structure ensures that the CPAB remains stable even in the denaturing conditions of the intracellular space, thus ensuring the CPAB retains its ability to interact with its target.
+The CPAB half-life is extended through the incorporation of an albumin binding domain, an established method in the clinic, leading to extended presence in the circulation.
+Moreover, the packed helical structure ensures that the CPAB remains stable even in the denaturing conditions of the intracellular space, and hence retains its ability to interact with its target.

 These unique features enable CPABs to address a wide range of intracellular targets that are considered “undruggable” by conventional therapeutics.